VoliJS/Type-R/docs/chapters/io.md

 ### proxyIO( RecordCtor )

-Create IO endpoint from the Record class.
+Create IO endpoint from the Model class.
 This endpoint is designed for use on the server side with a data layer managed by Type-R.

-Assuming that you have Type-R records with endpoints working with the database, you can create an endpoint which will use an existing Record subclass as a transport.
+Assuming that you have Type-R models with endpoints working with the database, you can create an endpoint which will use an existing Model subclass as a transport.
 This endpoint can be connected to the RESTful endpoint API on the server side which will serve JSON to the restfulIO endpoint on the client.

 An advantage of this approach is that JSON schema will be transparently validated on the server side by the Type-R.